ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 **Subsequent large and sudden changes is what I want to avoid at all costs**.

-That said, we’re running out the clock on a situation where an interactive list’s list item someday contains non-interactive content.
+That said, we’re running out the clock on a situation where an interactive list’s list item someday will contain non-interactive content.
 The component’s current approach does not have a great way for people to be aware of, and subsequently read that kind of content.
 That’s not great.

 Because of this inevitability, I would like to replace the list’s interaction approach with the one we’re using for [nested/sub-Issues](https://github.blog/changelog/2024-10-01-evolving-github-issues-public-beta/#break-down-and-nest-issues-with-sub-issues).
 There are a few reasons for this, but the main ones are: